anonaddy/anonaddy/README.md

 #### **Can I use my own domain?**

-Yes you can use your own domain name so you can also have *@yourdomain.com as your aliases.
+Yes you can use your own domain name so you can also have *@example.com as your aliases.
 To do so you simply need to add an MX record to your domain so that our server can handle incoming emails.

 #### **Why should I use this instead of a similar service?**

 Here are a few reasons I can think of:

-* Bring your own GPG/OpenPGP key to encrypt your forwarded emails (and replace subjects)
+* Bring your own GPG/OpenPGP key to encrypt your forwarded emails (and the option to replace subjects)
 * No adverts
 * No analytics or trackers (just server access logs)
 * No third party content